Our Chief Executives, Patron and Board of Directors

 Brilliant people who help us run Livestock, the charity behind Mothers Uncovered.

 Maggie began Mothers Uncovered in 2008 as a project for Livestock, the charity she co-founded.
 She spent many years as an actor in London and sometimes the performing bug gets out.
-She writes articles and stories.
+She also writes articles and stories.
 See http://www.maggiegordon-walker.com for more info.

 She likes all things foodie, playing tennis ineffectually, grumbling about The Archers, quipping with her two sons, pestering the disdainful cat, swimming in above tepid water, walking in beautiful countryside, dancing like there’s no tomorrow and travel.

 Compassionate and critical thinker Liz is currently a lecturer, researcher, and chair of the Ethics Committee at the University of Sussex.
 Liz can be found enjoying the hustle and bustle of noisy cities, soaking up all of the history or in tranquil places enjoying frozen lakes and peachy sunsets.